cooper-union-ece-251-marano/final-project-ece-251-spring-2024-nah-id-win/README.md

 # "Nah, I'd Win" CPU ISA
-## A MIPS-like architecture
-## ECE-251 Computer Architecture Final Project, led by Prof. Rob Marano
-## written by evan rosenfeld and james ryan
+## A MIPS-like architecture <br> ECE-251 Computer Architecture Final Project, led by Prof. Rob Marano <br> written by evan rosenfeld and james ryan

 **Please See `tex/bin/NahIdWinGreenSheet.pdf` for detailed info on our ISA**